Community Child and Family Centre

 Staffing and Employment

-A Coordinator and 2nd in charge Coordinator manage the operations of the EACH Child centre.
-The Coordinator is supported by the Educational Leader, the Manager of the Child and Family Services and the Area Manager Primary Health.
+A Childcare Centre Manager and 2IC/ Educational Leader manage the daily operations of the EACH Child centre.
+The Childcare Centre Manager is supported by the 2IC/ Educational Leader and the Area Manager Primary Health.

 EACH Child is staffed at the required ratio of educators across all rooms.
 The qualifications of the EACH Child team are consistent with the Education and Care Services National Regulations including holding a current Working with Children Check, Disability Workers Exclusion Scheme check and police check.